 When you start a new job, you fill out both provincial and federal tax forms.
 These are used to calculate the tax deduction withdrawn from your paycheque.
 Legal deductions include Employment Insurance, union dues, Canada Pension Plan costs; and, of course, income tax.
 This is remitted by your employer and held by the government until you file your taxes.

-Depending on how much you earned during the year, you can either get a refund or end up owing.
+Depending on how much you earn during the year, you can either get a refund or end up owing.
 In the majority of cases, so long as you pay tax as you go, you will end up with a return (due to grants and benefits) if you work at minimum wage.

 Here’s what you can do if you owe taxes to the CRA.

-Real World Tax Example
+Real-World Tax Example